Agent 15 Poisoning

 Medication Summary

 In the past, physostigmine was used to reverse the effects of anticholinergic intoxicants.
-However, numerous adverse effects from its use are reported.
-For this reason, its role as an antidote is controversial, and benzodiazepines generally are considered to be the safest medications for treating patients with anticholinergic-mediated agitation or delirium.
+However, because of the numerous adverse effects reported with its use, its role as an antidote is controversial.
+Instead, benzodiazepines generally are considered to be the safest medications for treating patients with anticholinergic-mediated agitation or delirium.
 Physostigmine use is reserved for patients with intractable seizures, tachycardia, or agitation.
 Physostigmine does not shorten the clinical course of anticholinergic toxicity.
 Neostigmine and pyridostigmine lack the central antimuscarinic activity needed to make them effective antidotes.

 Physostigmine (Antilirium)